Skip to main content

 DME Loan Closets and Medical Equipment Reuse in South Carolina

-DME means durable medical equipment.
-In this guide, that means home-use items like walkers, wheelchairs, shower chairs, bedside commodes, transfer benches, and similar equipment.
-Last updated: 16 April 2026 Bottom Line: Texas does not have one state-run, senior-only DME loan closet that serves every county.
-The best statewide starting points are the Texas Technology Access … Read more
+Last updated: 27 May 2026 DME means durable medical equipment.
+In this guide, that means home-use items like walkers, wheelchairs, shower chairs, transfer benches, bedside commodes, canes, crutches, hospital beds, patient lifts, scooters, and similar equipment.
+Bottom Line: Texas does not have one state-run senior medical equipment closet that serves every county.
+The fastest statewide … Read more

-Last updated: 16 April 2026 Bottom Line: Durable medical equipment (DME) reuse in Virginia can help seniors, but it is not one simple statewide closet.
-The strongest adult path is to start with the Virginia Assistive Technology System (VATS) inside the Virginia Department for Aging and Rehabilitative Services (DARS), then move quickly to the adult … Read more
+Last updated: 27 May 2026 Bottom line: Free medical equipment in Virginia is real, but it is not one simple statewide closet.
+The best path is to start with the Virginia Assistive Technology System, then check F.R.E.E. equipment requests for adult mobility equipment, your local Virginia aging agency, Virginia Easy Access, and local loan closets. … Read more

 DME Loan Closets and Medical Equipment Reuse in West Virginia

-Last updated: 16 April 2026 Bottom line: West Virginia does not appear to have one public, senior-only statewide durable medical equipment (DME) closet.
-The best statewide first stop is the West Virginia Assistive Technology System (WVATS), backed by the West Virginia Aging & Disability Resource Center, West Virginia 211, and county or regional partners.
-For … Read more
+Last updated: 27 May 2026 Bottom line: West Virginia does not appear to have one public senior-only durable medical equipment (DME) closet for the whole state.
+The best first stop is the WVATS services page, because WVATS offers free statewide assistive technology help, 30-day device loans, device reuse, and information for West Virginia residents.
+After … Read more

 DME Loan Closets and Medical Equipment Reuse in Wyoming

-Last updated: 16 April 2026 Bottom Line: Wyoming does not have one simple statewide loan-closet system for every walker, wheelchair, shower chair, or home-access item.
-The best real starting points are the Wyoming Aging and Disability Resource Center for local referrals and Wyoming Assistive Technology Resources for statewide device loans and reuse, then nearby senior … Read more
+Last updated: 27 May 2026 Bottom Line: Wyoming does not have one single statewide loan closet for every walker, wheelchair, shower chair, commode, or ramp.
+The best first steps are the Wyoming ADRC for local referrals, WATR device loans for statewide assistive technology loans, and nearby senior centers, county public health offices, and local nonprofits. … Read more

 DME Loan Closets and Medical Equipment Reuse in Mississippi